mmottl/aifad/README.md

-Though the learning time is generally polynomial in the size of the dataset, this flag can make the time complexity almost exponential in the beginning, even for flat datastructures.
+Though the learning time is generally polynomial in the size of the dataset, this flag can make the time complexity almost exponential in the beginning, even for flat data structures.
 When using structured data, time complexity is currently indeed exponential then, though this problem might be solved in a future release using very complicated models that employ CPS (continuation-passing style).